What You’ll Learn 🎥

 Maximum frame rate at VGA resolution only 36 fps

-When you adjust the frame rate higher than 36 fps, and it is always reset to 36 fps, the Ethernet card in your computer is most probably only 100 Mbit/s.
-Please check the control panel → network card properties.
-Gigabit-Ethernet (1000 Mbit/s) is required!
+When you try to adjust the frame rate higher than 36 fps but it keeps resetting to 36 fps, it is most likely that the Ethernet card in your computer only supports 100 Mbit/s.
+Please check this in the Control Panel → Network Adapter Properties.

 Performance improvements (e.g. in case of frames lost, CPU overload or buffer overrun)